 What happens if I am denied Medicaid coverage?

 There are several reasons why you may receive a denial from this health care program.
-The most common reason for denial is failing to meet the necessary income limits.
+The most common reason for denial is making more than the maximum income limits.
 In the event that you receive a notice denying your benefits, there are additional steps you can take to secure your health care.
 For example, you may be eligible to enroll in other low-cost healthcare programs, such as CHIP.

 Another option is to learn how to appeal a Medicaid claim denial through your state agency.
 Each state has its own appeal process, including a time limit on when you can file your appeal.
 If you believe your claim was incorrectly denied, you can call or submit a letter requesting a fair hearing.
 Depending on where you live, eligibility appeals may also be accepted: